-Here are the top six CRMs for the recruiting industry:
+Here are the top seven CRMs for the recruiting industry:

-Note: All per-user prices are with a one-year commitment unless noted.
+Note: All per-user prices are with a one-year commitment unless noted otherwise.

-Offers AI integrated software within an affordable powerhouse recruitment and tracking CRM.
+Offers AI-integrated software within an easy-to-use powerhouse recruitment and tracking CRM.

 Price Range: $15 to $35+ per user, per month (14-day free trial)

-Manatal is an AI-powered software that allows you to house your full recruitment life cycle in one career page hub.
-You can build holistic profiles for candidates with drag and drop imports, then provide collaborative feedback, track activity, and add custom tags in a candidate's profile as they progress through your hiring process.
-All pricing tiers come with AI functionality that recommends candidates for your open jobs or vice versa and even ranks them by level of fit.
+Manatal is AI-powered software that allows you to house your full recruitment life cycle in one career page hub.
+You can build holistic profiles for candidates with drag-and-drop imports, then provide collaborative feedback, track activity, and add custom tags to a candidate's profile as they progress through your hiring process.
+Manatal’s user-friendly platform, which has received glowing reviews, is hosted in the cloud, so setting it up requires little to no training.

 Although you can brand your career page using a preset Manatal template, design options for the career page are limited.
-For more creative freedom when building out your pages and dashboard, check out HubSpot CRM’s free reporting and dashboard templates and design tools.
+For more creative freedom when building out your pages and dashboard, try HubSpot CRM’s free reporting and dashboard templates and design tools.

 Brings scalability and custom integrations to recruiting agencies or internal HR teams.

 Price Range: Free to $75 per user, per month (15-day free trial)